 Don’t forget the animals

 If you’re visiting Animal Kingdom, I think the animal trails and exhibits are the whole point, and they also give you natural “food breaks” because you’ll be moving slower and taking more photos.
-This guide to animals at Disney’s Animal Kingdom is a good way to decide what to prioritize.

 How many restaurants are at Animal Kingdom Lodge?